deepdoctection/deepdoctection/docs/install.md

 - [Poppler](https://poppler.freedesktop.org/)
 - PyTorch >= 1.8 **or** Tensorflow >=2.8 and CUDA

-With respect to the Deep Learning framework, you must decide between [Tensorflow](https://www.tensorflow.org/install?hl=en) and [PyTorch](https://pytorch.org/get-started/locally/).
+With respect to the deep learning framework, you must decide between [Tensorflow](https://www.tensorflow.org/install?hl=en) and [PyTorch](https://pytorch.org/get-started/locally/).

 You can run on PyTorch with a CPU only.
 For Tensorflow a GPU is required.